 You can find a Starbucks almost anywhere while on the road.
 They always seem to be at your nearest convenience.
 Some locations are even equipped with easy, mobile pay options and drive-thrus, which is fantastic.
 I’ve been driving alone in a car for seven hours and I don’t want to talk to another human.
 Also, I smell.
 Speaking of personal hygiene, you can always count on having your own private bathroom so you can grab that quick sink shower and not feel weirdly ashamed.

-There is a Starbucks on every major city street corner, in every shopping center, airport, and highway rest stop.
+There is one on every major city street corner, in every shopping center, airport, and highway rest stop.
 I’ve even seen multiple shops set up on a single Manhattan block.
-For me, it’s a guaranteed rest stop where I can fill up my Nalgenes with water for free, grab a cup of joe, and have a pleasant, private poop before getting back into a car for five and a half hours.
+I can fill up my Nalgene with water, grab a hot cup to go, and have a pleasant, private poop before getting back into a car for the next five-hour block.

 As much as we all love to hate corporate America (especially those who don’t actually know what a cappuccino is or has made-up beverage sizes), Starbucks has remained consistently convenient over the years.
 Maybe they really are an evil corporate company, but they also have a reward program that gifts me a free drink on my birthday every year, not to mention I get a ten-cent discount for bringing in my own filthy, crusty, unwashed mug.
 They’ll even rinse it out with hot water with a smile if you ask them to nicely enough.
 That doesn’t seem too evil to me.

 Starbucks did not sponsor this post.
 I was really just hoping to get a free bag of beans and maybe an Instagram shoutout tbh.